paulgalow/paulgalow.com/src/pages/2023-12-10-aws-solutions-architect-professional-exam-sap-c02/index.md

 This is the mode I start with and spend most of my time in.
 In this mode, I deliberately ignore time constraints and instead answer questions one at a time, carefully reviewing answers and explanations and then taking time to read/watch/do some more to further my understanding.
 This includes diving into AWS documentation, watching YouTube videos like re:Invent talks, and tutorial videos and last but not least trying things out in the AWS Console.
 I cannot stress that last point enough: Sometimes I find that just 10 minutes in the Console creates a much more robust mental model of a service than hours of watching and reading alone could ever do.

-This type of learning keeps me motivated and interested, because once I get a question wrong, I'm more engaged and want to find out the right answer.
+This type of learning keeps me motivated and interested, because once I get a question wrong, I'm more engaged and want to find the right answer.

 #### Mode 2: Real-world exam simulation